9 Tips for Teaching Kids About Money

 It all starts at home

-State governments are taking steps to support financial literacy in schools—Georgia and Michigan recently passed laws requiring at least a half-credit course in personal finance in high school3—but there's still no substitute for leading by example.
-Showing your kids how you achieve your goals through budgeting, saving, and investing will give them confidence that they can do the same.
+State governments are taking steps to support financial literacy in schools.
+As of 2024, 35 states require students to take a course in personal finance to graduate high school.2 But there's still no substitute for leading by example.
+Showing your kids how you achieve your goals through budgeting, saving, and investing will potentially help give them confidence that they can do the same.